 A brand for life besides the beach maybe, but Kelly Slater's Outerknown label is also known for its sustainable efforts and tough, rugged approach to fashion.
 It's with this in mind that the brand has teamed up with Japanese label New Life Project for a range of backpacks.

 The range includes the 'backpack', which should be the only thing you need for a weekend getaway.
-A 17-inch laptop compartment, ergonomic straps, a water-repellent coating and a tough-as-nails attitude.
+A 17-inch laptop sleeve, ergonomic padded shoulder straps, a water-repellent coating and a tough-as-nails attitude.
 Your perfect exploring companion.

 Peak Design make tools for doing.
 Their carry solutions help creatives, commuters, and adventurers keep their gear accessible, organised, and protected.